+To view the full warranty and find details on how to request service under the warranty, go to our website at www.bushnell.com/warranty.
 Alternatively, you can request a copy of the warranty by calling us at 1-800-423-3537 or writing to us at one of the following addresses:

 IN U.S.A.
+Send To:

+Bushnell Outdoor Products

+Attn.: Repairs

+9200 Cody

+Overland Park, Kansas 66214

+IN CANADA Send To:

+Bushnell Outdoor Products

+Attn.: Repairs

-Send To: Bushnell Holdings, Inc. Attn.: Repairs 9200 Cody Overland Park, Kansas 66214 IN CANADA Send To: Bushnell Holdings, Inc. Attn.: Repairs 140 Great Gulf Drive, Unit B Vaughan, Ontario L4K 5W1 Canada
+140 Great Gulf Drive, Unit B

+Vaughan, Ontario L4K 5W1

-For products purchased outside the United States or Canada, please contact your local dealer for applicable warranty information.
+For products purchased outside the United States or Canada please contact your local dealer for applicable warranty information.

-This warranty gives you specific legal rights and you may also have other rights, which vary from state to state.
+This warranty gives you specific legal rights.
+You may have other rights which vary from country to country.